oliverlaflamme/to-do-app/README.md

 **a to-do app create with javascript, html and css**

-Right below you can see what the app looks like:
+Right below you can see what the app looks like and you can click here for the [app link](https://brave-mccarthy-5d0e87.netlify.app/?)

 ![2021-09-28 (3)](https://user-images.githubusercontent.com/89362573/135211536-330bd35c-8282-42e3-8b79-477e12b5f5bb.png)